andrej/a8-benchmarks/artifact_eval/README.md

 1. Instantiate three virtual machines running Ubuntu 22.04.
 We will refer to those three machines as `vm1`, `vm2` and `vm3`. `vm1` and `vm2` will run the variants; `vm3` will be used as a client for benchmarking.
-One of the machines should be an aarch64 machine, we made it `vm1` in our tests.
-The others should be `x86_64` machines.
+Ideally, one of the machines should be an aarch64 machine, however it also works if all machines are of the same architecture.
+We made `vm1` the "odd one out" in our tests.
+The others are `x86_64` machines in our tests.
 2. On x86_64 machines, update the kernel.
 We require `v5.15.154` or possibly newer (though newer kernels are untested).
    ```